jwdev42/xtagger/docs/cli.md

 ##### untagged
 Untagged prints files that have no records.
 ### command tag
-    tag [ CONSTRAINT ] as NAME in PATHS
+    tag [ CONSTRAINT ] as NAME for PATHS
 Command **tag** tags a file or files in a directory.
 #### tag-specific nonterminals
     CONSTRAINT := { untagged | invalid }